Raspet-Flight-Research-Laboratory/SOAR/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU General Public License v3.0.
 Please review the [License file](LICENSE) for more details.